 Leg Press When…

 With access to one, leg press machines are ideal for beginners who may not yet have the squat form under their belt.
 The equipment makes sure you keep your back straight, and the plate often has marks to indicate where to place your feet.

 Working on Isolated Muscles

 As mentioned before, the leg press engages specific muscles in your lower body—calves, quads, hamstrings, and glutes.
-Plus, by adjusting your feet positioning, you’ll be able to target isolated muscles even more.
+Plus, by adjusting your foot positioning, you’ll be able to target isolated muscles even more.
 We’ll develop this point later on.

 You Want to Avoid Spine Overload